-The City of Orange is located in Orange County approximately 32 miles southeast of the city of Los Angeles, California.
+The City of Orange is located approximately 32 miles southeast of the city of Los Angeles, California.
 Once filled with acres of orange groves, the city of Orange is now a mid-sized city with a strong business base that puts an emphasis on maintaining the small town atmosphere that is demonstrated by the Old Towne area surrounding the historic Orange Plaza.
 The fountain in the center of the Plaza was added in 1886, and is on the National Register of Historic Places.
 The city is most well known for the Old Towne Orange historic district and Chapman University.
 Fun fact about Orange: the 1984 Olympic Torchbearer traveled around Orange Plaza.

 Old Towne Orange is the heart of the city and the spot where the founders began developing the area.
 The Old Towne district is one square mile in size and many of the original buildings are still in use today, ranking second in California for having the highest concentration of historic buildings in the area.
 Old Towne features Orange County’s oldest operating soda fountain (Watson’s Drug & Soda Fountain), and the county’s oldest operating bank.
 An afternoon stroll gives visitors an idea of what Orange was like between 1888 and 1940.
 Spend the day browsing the halls of the many antique stores here to find hidden treasures and get a blast from the past.
 There are many delicious dining options available (in addition to Watson’s) from BBQ at Smoqued, to the District Lounge, which is built inside the city’s first post office and features a large selection of beer and offers live entertainment in the evenings.
 If you’re looking for a more traditional shopping destination, The Outlets at Orange is located on The City Drive just off the I-5.
 This is the only outlet center in Orange County and features over 120 stores including the Banana Republic Factory Store, Nordstrom Rack, Neiman Marcus Last Call, H&M, Steve Madden, DKNY, Adidas, and more.
 The Outlets at Orange also features the Vans Off the Wall Skatepark, a 20,000 square foot indoor/outdoor facility that includes a pool, street course, ramps, and other obstacles for skaters and BMXers to ride for free.

 The City of Orange includes plenty of natural, undeveloped areas that offer outdoor enthusiasts the opportunity to get outside and explore nature in Orange County with trails for hikers, equestrians, and mountain bikers of all skill levels.
 Santiago Oaks Regional Park offers miles of trails, a historic dam to explore, a kids playground, and picnic areas.
-Although this area was affected by a fire in 2017, it is still a popular destination and efforts are underway to restore the area.
+Although this area was affected by a fire in 2017, it is still a popular destination and restoration efforts have revitalized the area.
 Irvine Regional Park is one of the most visited regional parks in Orange County.
 In addition to the traditional park amenities like picnic areas, playgrounds, and open space, they have a 1/3 scale railroad that takes guests on a short ride around a portion of the park, a stocked lake for fishing, pony rides, and an educational area that is used by schools and youth groups to educate students about California history with hands on activities like exploring a mine shaft and panning for gold.
 Irvine Regional Park is also home to the Orange County Zoo, a small zoo that features a selection of animals, many of whom were rescues that can not be returned to the wild.
 Peters Canyon Regional Park is another destination in Orange that is popular for hiking, mountain biking, and equestrians.
 Peters Canyon lacks traditional park amenities and is used primarily for the trails.